-During 2015, Management determined that the Organization should report the fair value of its beneficial interest in a perpetual trust (the "Trust") as a long-term asset as required by the FASB Accounting Standards Codification TM.
+The Organization reports the fair value of its beneficial interest in a perpetual trust (the "Trust") as a long-term asset as required by the FASB Accounting Standards Codification TM.
 The Beneficial Interest in Perpetual Trust is reported at its fair value, which is estimated at the value of the underlying Trust assets, and are classified within Level 3 of the fair value hierarchy.
-As discussed in Note 9, the opening net assets as of January 1, 2015 have been restated to include the fair value of the Trust as of that date.
 The change in the value of the Beneficial Interest in Perpetual Trust is reported as an increase or decrease in permanently restricted net assets.
 Income earned on assets held in the Beneficial Interest in Perpetual Trust is recognized as a component of Investment Return when received.